biocompibens/ALFA/README.md

 ### ALFA usages
 The basic ALFA workflow consists in 2 steps performed at once or separately:

-* Generating genome index files (stranded and unstranded)
+* Generating ALFA genome index files (stranded and unstranded)

-> The user supplies an annotations file (in GTF format) to generate indexes that will be used in the 2nd step.
+> The user supplies an annotations file (GTF format) to generate indexes that will be used in the 2nd step.
 The genome index files are saved and need to be generated only once for each annotation file.

 * Intersecting mapped reads with the genome index files